How Much Water Should You Drink Each Day?

 As simple as it may seems, by drinking enough water throughout the day are able to make sure that everything in our body is in top shape and running the way they should be.

 Muscle fatigue is one of the side effects if your body do not have enough water as your body is experiencing an imbalance of fluids.
 If you have the habits of exercising every day, it is very important to stay hydrated so that your body is able to do everything being asked.
-Always remember to bring your sports water bottle together with you and ensure your body keeps replenishing the water lost throughout the exercising sessions.
+Always remember to bring your water bottle together with you and ensure your body keeps replenishing the water lost throughout the exercising sessions.
 Even if you do not frequently go to the gym or exercise, staying hydrated is the minimum basic because it can help to prevent your muscles from feeling sluggish.

 Our body’s vital detox system is the kidneys.
 One of the main jobs of our kidneys is to help sifting out waste and transporting urine to the bladder.
 Therefore, our kidneys need lots of water in order to be able to do this efficiently.
 If there is not enough fluid passing through our kidneys, the minerals within these fluids can crystallize into clumps and form kidney stones.
 If this happens, it will greatly affect both yourself and also your family.